beetbox/beets/docs/plugins/index.rst

   missing or incorrect metadata.
 * :doc:`discogs`: Search for releases in the `Discogs`_ database.
 * :doc:`beatport`: Search for tracks and releases in the `Beatport`_ database.
+* :doc:`fromfilename`: Guess metadata for untagged tracks from their filenames.

 .. _Beatport: http://www.beatport.com/
 .. _Discogs: http://www.discogs.com/